Solving a class of stochastic optimal control problems by physics-informed neural networks: Conclusion

 \section{Conclusion}

-In this paper, we proposed the DeepHJB solver to solve finite time horizon SOC problems for a class of (non)linear systems.
-An detailed analysis is given on how the truncation, approximation and optimization errors have an influence on the accuracy of the DeepHJB solver.
-Furthermore, we apply our proposed solver to implement the stochastic optimal control for different models.
-It is observed that the DeepHJB solver can be conducted by the architecture of FC or LSTM.
-In Table \ref{performance_1}, we summarize wether the network architecture is valid or not for different models.
-If both FC and LSTM can complete the control tasks for some SOC problems, a comparison of training time is shown in Figure \ref{performance_2}.

-Although these theoretical results and numerical experiments in this work demonstrate the effectiveness of our DeepHJB solver, it still has plenty of room for development.
-For instance, how well the proposed solver performs for high-dimensional nonlinear problems remains an open question.
-Future work will be devoted to exploiting the present DeepHJB solver to investigate more deeply the control problems of high-dimensional nonlinear systems in practical applications.
+In this paper, we proposed the DeepHJB solver to study the finite time horizon SOC problems for a class of dynamical systems.
+Although these numerical experiments in this work demonstrate the efficacy of the solver, it still has plenty of room for development.
+From the viewpoint of theoretical analysis, our future research will be devoted to connecting Lyapunov analysis with the DeepHJB solver, and doing error analysis for the solver.
+Moreover, we will also exploit the present solver to investigate more control problems of high-dimensional nonlinear systems in practical applications.